Charge-Hyperscaling Violating Lifshitz hydrodynamics from black-holes: Results, interpretation and outlook

 \section{Results, interpretation and outlook}

 In this paper, we have investigated the fluid/gravity correspondence for Lifshitz invariant theories.
-We have considered the Einstein-Maxwell-dilaton theory which has the Lifshitz geometry as a solution.
-The gauge field and dilaton break however this scaling symmetry mildly and this breaking is characterized by a non-trivial conduction exponent $\zeta$.
+We have considered the Einstein-Maxwell-Dilaton theory which has the Lifshitz geometry as a solution.
+The gauge field and dilaton break however this scaling symmetry mildly and this breaking is characterized by a non-trivial conduction exponent $\psi$.

 The geometry which describes hydrodynamics is constructed from the black hole geometry.
 We have used the Eddington-Finkelstein coordinates to impose the regularity condition at the future horizon, and we have then introduced a Galilean boost.
 We have replaced the boost parameter and horizon radius by slowly varying functions of the space and time coordinates.
 We have done the same for the parameters appearing in the gauge field and the dilaton.
 The solution is derived to first order but the constraints are calculated to the second order.

-The relation between the bulk constraint equations and the conservation laws on the boundary implies that the boundary theory satisfies the conservation laws in the Newton-Cartan theory.
-The conservation laws have the form of fluid equations but in a non-trivial Newton potential, if we impose the ordinary regularity condition of the gauge field, $A_t=0$ at the horizon.
+The relation between the bulk constraint equations and the conservation laws on the boundary implies that the boundary theory satisfies the conservation laws of a Newton-Cartan theory.
+The conservation laws have the form of fluid equations but in a non-trivial Newtonian potential, if we impose the ordinary regularity condition of the gauge field, $A_t=0$ at the horizon.
 However, the geometry which describes the fluid is generically not regular at the past horizon, even if the regularity condition at the past horizon is imposed on the gauge field.
 Imposing the regularity condition on the gauge field only at the future horizon, we obtain the fluid equations with arbitrary Newton-Cartan gauge field, which contains an arbitrary Newton potential.

 The fluid has the following properties;